How to visit Pompeii

 Either way, it is equal parts exhilarating and overwhelming.

-Remember, Pompeii is a city and it is spread out over an enormous area.
-It can take a long time to walk through and see it.
-Even with a tour of Pompeii, it’s unlikely you will be able to see everything properly in just one visit
+Even with a guided tour of Pompeii, it’s unlikely you will be able to see everything properly in just one visit

 There are the highlights – the amphitheatre, the basilica, the temples, and the fora.